hadarkr60/CI-CD-pipeline-to-K8S/README.md

 3. ArgoCD will watch for changes in Git and automatically apply updates to the EKS cluster.

 ### Ingress Setup
-Ingress resources must be configured to direct traffic to the Flask application’s service in Kubernetes:
+Ingress must be applied to direct traffic to the application's serviec in k8s

-1. Deploy the AWS Load Balancer Controller in the EKS cluster.
-2. Create an Ingress resource for the Flask application.
-3. The Load Balancer Controller will provision an ALB based on the Ingress resource, exposing the application to the internet.

 ---